scrapy/scrapy/scrapy/trunk/docs/ref/spiders.rst

         ]

         def parse(self, response):
-            log.msg('Hey!
-A response from %s has just arrived!' % response.url) return []
+            self.log('A response from %s just arrived!' % response.url)
+            return []

     SPIDER = MySpider()

 .. module:: scrapy.contrib.spiders
+   :synopsis: Collection of generic spiders

 CrawlSpider
 ===========

 .. class:: CrawlSpider

-This is the most commonly used spider, and it's the one preferred for crawling standard web sites (ie. HTML pages), extracts links from there (given certain extraction rules), and scrapes items from those pages.
+This is the most commonly used spider for crawling regular websites, as it provides a convenient mechanism for following links by defining a set of rules.

-This spider is a bit more complicated than the previous one, because it introduces a few new concepts, but you'll probably find it useful.
+It may not be the best suited for your particular web sites or project, but it's generic enough for several cases, so you can start from it and override it as need more custom functionality, or just implement your own spider.

 Apart from the attributes inherited from BaseSpider (that you must specify), this class supports a new attribute: